eduvpn/documentation/SERVER_DISCOVERY.md

     RWSC3Lwn4f9mhG3XIwRUTEIqf7Ucu9+7/Rq+scUMxrjg5/kjskXKOJY/

 **NOTE**: this key will change before we go to "production"!

-**NOTE**: we only use the minisign signatures in [signify](https://man.openbsd.org/signify) compatible mode, so only the second line of the signature file is used for the verification.

 **NOTE**: allow your application to contain _multiple_ public keys for verification where all of them are used to verify the signature.
 A signature